 7) Install the PVC tube onto the 1/4″ compression thread side of the Compression Connector.

 8 ) As a general note, I was instructed by the guy at Home Depot (obviously not an Olympian) not to tighten the compression fittings too much.
 Doing so may shred the washers and leave you with a leaky system.
 Also, I realized as I was putting the instructions together that it’s possible to install the parts in a different order and still have everything hook up correctly.

 9) Once all the connections are properly tightened, turn the water back on to the valve.
 You will need to play with the pressure to get the right flow out of the sprayer.
 Also, you may experience some odd behavior from your toilet bowl and tank(running water sounds).
 I have found that it is just taking the tank longer to fill up (I am not a toilet expert so there may be more to that explanation that I am not equipped to offer).

 That’s it.
 You can now use it to get that poop off without sticking your whole hand in the toilet.
 And if you are really brave you can start a water fight with your kids (not recommended for bathrooms with carpet).

-Disclaimer: These instructions are for inspirational purposes only, and are not from a plumber, but rather a simple DIY family.
-Feel free to try out and share this tutorial!
+Disclaimer: The following instructions are for inspirational purposes only, and are not from a plumber, but rather a simple DIY family.
+Feel free to try out, modify as needed, and share this tutorial!
+Affiliate links included.